ReviveMed turns drug discovery into a big data problem and raises $1.5M to solve it

 At that point the drug will, of course, require real-world testing.
 But although ReviveMed does do some verification on its own, this is when the company would hand back the results to its clients, pharmaceutical companies, which then take the drug and its new effect to market.

 In effect, the business model is offering a low-cost, high-reward R&D as a service to pharma, which can hand over reams of data it has no particular use for, potentially resulting in practical applications for drugs that already have millions invested in their testing and manufacture.
-What wouldn’t Pfizer pay to determine that Robitussin also prevents Alzheimers?
+What wouldn’t Pfizer pay to determine that Robitussin also prevents Alzheimer’s?
 That knowledge is worth billions, and ReviveMed is offering a new, powerful way to check for such things with little in the way of new investment.

 ReviveMed, for its part, is being a bit more choosy than that — its focus is on untreatable diseases with a good chance that existing drugs affect them.
 The first target is fatty liver disease, which affects millions, causing great suffering and cost.
 And something like Huntington’s, in which genetic triggers and disease effects are known but not the intermediate mechanisms, is also a good candidate for which the company’s models can fill the gap.